Specific Learning Difficulties (Dyslexia) - Online* (PGCert)

 - Online support from Liverpool Hope University including IT support and library support.

-In addition, there will be an opportunity to attend an optional meeting per module at the Liverpool Hope University Campus, Liverpool L16 9JD.
+In addition, there may be an opportunity to attend (subject to sufficient numbers) an optional face to face meeting per module at the Liverpool Hope University Campus, Liverpool L16 9JD.”

 UK/EU Tuition Fees